Look Who's Talking: Plot

 James, who moonlights as a flight instructor, takes Mollie flying, and she begins to fall for him.
 James tells Mollie that he loves her and Mikey, but she believes he is too immature to be Mikey's father.
 Things get worse when Mollie is forced to work with Albert again, and he attempts to re-insert himself into Mikey's life.
 When he shows up to Mollie's apartment unannounced, James, who had thought Mollie was artificially inseminated, gets into a fight with him, and Mollie admits that it might be best for everyone if James wasn't in Mikey's life.
 Mollie allows James to say goodbye to Mikey; he gives him a few pieces of fatherly advice as Mollie listens over the baby monitor.

 Mollie soon realizes that Albert, despite promising to be there for Mikey, is too selfish and work-obsessed to even pay attention to their son, and she leaves him for good.
-Later that day, Mollie and James are both called to Grandpa Vincent's retirement home to intervene in a miscommunication between him and the staff.
+Later that day, Mollie and James are both called to Vincent's retirement home to intervene in a miscommunication between him and the staff.
 Mollie defuses the situation just as James arrives, and they make up.

 Meanwhile, Mikey wanders off when he sees what he thinks is James's taxi and ends up standing in the middle of traffic.
 James comes to his rescue, and Mikey says his first real word: "Da-da".
 James and Mollie realize that Mikey already sees James as his father and they decide to give their relationship a chance, kissing passionately while Mikey considers telling them he needs a new diaper.
-Nine months later, Mollie gives birth to her and James' daughter and Mikey's half-sister Julie, complete with her own inner voice.
+Nine months later, Mollie gives birth to her and James' daughter and Mikey's sister Julie, complete with her own inner voice.